Responding to Public Records Requests

 - Acknowledging receipt of the request and providing a reasonable estimate of the time necessary to respond.

-- Acknowledging receipt of the request and requesting clarification for a request that is unclear and providing, to the greatest extent possible, a reasonable estimate of time necessary to respond if the request is not clarified.
+- Acknowledging receipt of the request, then seeking clarification if the request is unclear and providing, to the greatest extent possible, a reasonable estimate of time necessary to respond if the request is not clarified.
 If the requestor does not respond to the agency’s clarification request and the entire request is unclear, an agency need not further respond to the request.
 If portions of the request are clear, however, the agency must respond to those portions.

 - Denying the request.
 If a request is denied, a written statement must accompany the denial setting out the specific reasons for the denial.

-Often, an agency cannot provide a full response within five business days of receipt; the PRA allows an agency to take additional time to respond based upon factors such as the need to:
+Often, an agency cannot provide a full response within five business days of receipt of the request.
+Within five business days an agency may respond by acknowledging receipt of the request and providing “a reasonable estimate of the time the agency…will require to respond to the request” (RCW 42.56.520(1)(c)).
+If an agency plans to respond with records in installments, then it may give a reasonable estimate of when the first installment will be provided.
+The PRA allows an agency to take additional time to respond based upon factors such as the need to:

 Not all requests are considered valid requests for public records; for example, the following may be denied: